AlexPHorta/Buey/content/posts/programming-project-idea/index.md

 **[Project based ideas](https://github.com/practical-tutorials/project-based-learning): Tutorial based, and more complex project ideas, divided in different technologies and languages.**

 **[App ideas](https://github.com/florinpop17/app-ideas): Those are divided by difficulty level, and come with complete use cases and possible improvements and tweaks that are close to the approach I lined up here.
 Excellent source.**

+"VFS Digital Design Agile Project Management" by Vancouver Film School is licensed under CC BY 2.0.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by/2.0/](https://creativecommons.org/licenses/by/2.0/).